codemasher/php-oauth/README.md

 ```

 #### `OAuth2Interface`
-[OAuth2 is a very straightforward mess](https://hueniverse.com/oauth-2-0-and-the-road-to-hell-8eec45921529).
+[OAuth2 is a very straightforward... mess](https://hueniverse.com/oauth-2-0-and-the-road-to-hell-8eec45921529).
 Please refer to your provider's docs for implementation details.
 ```php
 use chillerlan\OAuth\Providers\OAuth2Provider;